pradyotprksh/development_learning/interview/ANDROID_INTERVIEW_PREPERATION.md

 8. Permission management: Android provides a comprehensive permission model that allows developers to control the app's access to sensitive resources, such as the camera, microphone, and contacts.
 Developers should ensure that their app requests only the permissions that are necessary for its functionality.

 Overall, network security is a critical aspect of Android app development, and developers should pay close attention to the security measures outlined above to ensure that their app is secure and free from vulnerabilities.

+# What is the difference between crash and ANR?

+In Android, a crash occurs when an app stops working and shuts down unexpectedly, while ANR (Application Not Responding) occurs when an app becomes unresponsive and doesn't respond to user input for a certain period of time, usually 5 seconds.
+The difference between them is that a crash happens when an app encounters a fatal error and stops working altogether, while ANR occurs when an app is still running, but it's unable to process user input or perform any other action in a timely manner.

+In other words, a crash means the app has stopped functioning completely, while ANR means the app is still running, but has become unresponsive.

+# What is the difference between gradle and manifest?

+Gradle and Manifest are two different components of the Android build system:

+1. Gradle: It is a build automation tool that is used to automate the process of building, testing, and deploying Android applications.
+Gradle is responsible for downloading dependencies, compiling source code, packaging the application, and signing the APK.

+2. Manifest: It is an XML file that describes essential information about the application to the Android system.
+It contains details such as the package name, permissions, activities, services, receivers, and more.
+The manifest file is used by the Android system to determine the capabilities and requirements of the application.

+In summary, Gradle is responsible for building the application, while the manifest file provides information to the Android system about the application.

+# Android Theme and Design System

+In Android development, themes are a way to define and manage the visual style of an app, such as colors, fonts, and layouts.
+Android provides a default Material Design theme, which is a design system that offers guidelines and principles for creating consistent and visually appealing UI across different devices and platforms.
+Material Design emphasizes the use of minimalistic and intuitive design patterns, such as bold typography, simple iconography, and smooth motion, to provide a seamless user experience.

+Design systems, in general, are a set of rules, principles, and guidelines that define how a product or service should look and behave.
+They provide a consistent and unified approach to designing and building user interfaces, ensuring that the design is coherent, efficient, and easy to use.
+Design systems also help to improve collaboration and communication between designers, developers, and stakeholders, as they provide a common language and framework for discussing and iterating on design decisions.

+In the context of Android development, Material Design is a design system that provides a set of guidelines and principles for designing visually appealing and intuitive user interfaces.
+Android developers can use Material Design themes and components to ensure that their apps are consistent with the overall Android ecosystem and provide a seamless and familiar experience for users.